11 Ways People Test Your Emotional Resilience Without You Noticing

 People use phrases that seem a little loaded to gauge your emotional fortitude.
 Their praise turns into a mirror.
 Insecurity appears when your mood swings, your posture shifts, or you look for more approval.
 Genuine confidence remains rooted.
 The echo of acceptance is not chased.
 They praise you as they watch your response.

 The brain’s reward system, especially dopamine pathways, is triggered by praise.
 That rise becomes addictive when self-worth is motivated by external factors.
-When validation doesn’t take over your emotional state, you have emotional resilience since confidence comes from within.
+When validation doesn’t dictate your emotional state, you have emotional resilience, since confidence comes from within.

 4. They tell you a half-truth